Server Agents

 - Strong version control and auditability

-- Controlled lifecycle management for safely enabling or disabling process execution
+- Controlled lifecycle management for safely enabling or disabling Agent execution

 This ensures governance, scalability, and predictable execution across enterprise-grade business workflows.